switch-dimension/switchdimension-ai-webapp-starter/README.md

 ### 5. Testing Authentication

 - Visit any route (protected by default)
-- You'll be redirected to Clerk's authentication flow
+- You'll be redirected to Clerk's authentication flow.
+You will need to sign in for the first time.
 - After signing in, you'll be redirected back to the main application
+- You will see a claim application in the bottom right of the page.
+This takes you to the clerk dashboard to create an account or to setup your application.
+Add a name and copy the environment details.
+- Create a file called env.local and place the variables there.
+There is an example in the file env.exmaple in the route / folder.

 ## Project Structure